spluta/MMMAudio/README.md

 MMMAudio is a Mojo/Python environment for sound synthesis which uses Mojo for real-time audio processing and Python as a scripting control language.

 MMMAudio is a highly efficient synthesis system that uses parallelized SIMD operations for maximum efficiency on CPUs.
-I was able to get over 6000 sine oscilators going in one instance on my M2 Mac, with no hickups or distortion.

 Writing dsp code in Mojo is straight-forward and the feedback loop of being able to quickly compile the entire project in a few seconds to test is faster than making externals in SC/max/pd.